Team building in the classroom: Which tools really work – from elementary school to secondary education

 Durable polyethylene fabric

-From €34.95 · Individually or in a set
+From €34.95 · Available individually or as a set

-To product
+To the product

 7

-From Primary School Up to 10 people
+From elementary school Up to 10 people

 Promotes active listening, coordination & problem-solving